zabbix/zabbix/templates/app/veeam/backup_replication_http/README.md

 2. Veeam Socket License editions:
 * Enterprise Plus Socket

 > See [Veeam Data Platform Feature Comparison](https://www.veeam.com/licensing-pricing.html) for more details.

+## Tested versions

+This template has been tested on:

+- Veeam Backup and Replication, version 11.0

 ## Requirements